A5hleyRich/buddypress-admin-only-profile-fields/readme.txt

 = 1.2 =

-* Added Admin-Editable Field Visibility Level
-* Added Admin-Internal Field Visibility Level
-* Removed Admin (Hidden) Visibility Levels from Front-End Profile
+* New: Added 'Everyone (Admin Editable)' field visibility level
+* New: Added 'Only Me (Admin Editable)' field visibility level
-* Fix issue with js to support Buddypress change of admin visibility setting from checkboxes to selects
+* Bug fix: Issues with JS due to admin visibility settings change from checkboxes to selects
-* Fix issue with js where visibility settings dissappears from Admin when Hidden selected
+* Bug fix: Issue with JS where visibility settings disappear when 'Hidden' selected
-* Fix issue breaking standard Buddypress Visibility options
+* Bug fix: Issue with breaking standard BuddyPress Visibility options

 = 1.1.1 =